ImperialCollegeLondon/RCDS-intro-to-MATLAB/README.md

 # CM Hub: Introduction to MATLAB
-Introduction to MATLAB course for the CM Hub at Imperial College
+Introduction to MATLAB course for the CM Hub at Imperial

 3 × 2 hour classes